chester-w-xie/FCAC_datasets/README.md

 ## Citation
 Please cite our paper if you find the datasets are useful for your research.

 Wei Xie, Yanxiong Li, Qianhua He.
-"Few-shot class-incremental audio classification using adaptively-refined prototypes", xxx, 2023
+"Few-shot class-incremental audio classification using adaptively-refined prototypes", Submitted to IEEE ICASSP 2023